Skip to content

 Suicide Prevention and Mental Health Awareness

-The suicide rate has increased to 12.4 per 1,00,000 — the highest rate ever recorded in India.
+The suicide rate has increased to 12.4 per 1,00,000 — the highest ever recorded in India.

 Factors contributing to suicide: